Real Zen for Real Life

 Overall, Real Zen for Real Life is a must-see for anyone interested in Zen Buddhism, mindfulness, or spiritual practice in general.
 It is a rare gem of a series that manages to combine rigorous scholarship with practical insights, all presented in a visually stunning and engaging format.
 Whether you are a seasoned Zen practitioner or just starting out, you are sure to find something valuable in this insightful and inspiring series.

-Real Zen for Real Life is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on November 27, 2020.
+Real Zen for Real Life is a series that ran for 1 seasons (24 episodes) between November 27, 2020 and on The Great Courses Signature Collection

 Filter by Source